The Power to Change

-The Government of Canada has been offering Zero Emission Vehicle Infrastructure grants to help fund wide-spread installation of EV fast chargers.
+The Government of Canada has been offering Zero Emission Vehicle (ZEV) infrastructure grants to help fund wide-spread installation of EV fast chargers.
 In eight provinces, the provincial government and/or electric utility company have also invested in the expansion of access to fast-chargers, but not in Manitoba or Saskatchewan.
 Here are the number of communities serviced by universally-accessible fast chargers in each province.
-(These universally-accessible fast chargers are capable of recharging all makes of EVs.)
+(Universally-accessible fast chargers are capable of recharging all makes of EVs.)

-79 British Columbia (In B.C., several locations have multiple fast chargers).
+79 British Columbia (several locations have multiple fast chargers).

-As this map shows fast chargers are open in Brandon, Portage la Prairie and Winnipeg, and are being installed in Selkirk and Steinbach.
-With an investment of less than $2 million from Manitoba and a federal government grant, the private sector could install fast chargers in these other 29 locations…
+Fast chargers are open in Brandon, Portage la Prairie, Winnipeg, Selkirk, Steinbach and Dauphin.
+With an investment of less than $4 million from Manitoba and a federal government ZEV infrastructure grant, the private sector could install fast chargers in these other 28 locations…

 Access to fast chargers in these strategic locations would connect highway drivers in all regions of Manitoba to the extensive web of fast chargers, which has spread rapidly over much of Canada, the U.S. and parts of Mexico.
 Like city-dwellers, Manitobans in rural and more remote locations could drive emission-free vehicles, powered entirely by inexpensive, made-in-Manitoba electricity.

 —— 2017, Norwegian Electric Vehicle Association report